smukvica/itech_naloga/README.md

     gcc *.c -fopenmp -lm -lpthread -lraylib -o client

 For compiling and using the client the [raylib](https://github.com/raysan5/raylib) and [raygui](https://github.com/raysan5/raygui) library are needed.
 Raygui is already included since it's a header only library.
 Raylib has to be insalled separately.

+## Testing

+To run tests simply go into the **client** folder, and run the following commands:

+    cmake -S . -B build
+    cmake --build build
+    cd build
+    ctest

+The tests will run and the results will be displayed in the console.